-Selected Financial Data Item 6.
+Item 6.
+Selected Financial Data

-The selected statement of operations data for the years ended December 31, 2013, 2012, 2011 and for the cumulative period from inception (January 4, 2002) through December 31, 2013, and the balance sheet data as of December 31, 2013 and 2012, have been derived from our audited financial statements included elsewhere in this Form 10-K. The selected statement of operations data for the years ended December 31, 2010 and 2009 and the selected balance sheet data at December 31, 2011, 2010 and 2009 have been derived from financial statements that are not included in this Form 10-K. Historical results are not necessarily indicative of future results.
+The selected statement of operations data for the years ended December 31, 2014, 2013, 2012, and the balance sheet data as of December 31, 2014 and 2013, have been derived from our audited financial statements included elsewhere in this Form 10-K. The selected statement of operations data for the years ended December 31, 2011 and 2010 and the selected balance sheet data at December 31, 2012, 2011 and 2010 have been derived from financial statements that are not included in this Form 10-K. Historical results are not necessarily indicative of future results.
 This selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this Form 10-K.